Plastic or Wooden Cutting Boards: Which Is Better?

 Chef Frank Proto, director of operations at the Institute of Culinary Education, says plastic trumps wood in terms of upkeep.
 “I love wooden cutting boards, I have a beautiful wood cutting board I use all the time at my house,” Proto says.
 “But you’ve got to be careful.
 For the most part, they’re hard to sanitize.”

 And, they could leave you susceptible to bacteria that cause foodborne illness.
 The North Carolina Cooperative Extension notes that even though some wooden boards have antimicrobial qualities, microorganisms can become trapped and survive in a dormant state.
-Find out what other items in your kitchen may be secretly toxic.

 That’s why in many municipalities, including New York City, it’s illegal to use wooden cutting boards in restaurants or food service establishments, Proto says.